 KIJO Creative Design

-Over on KIJO’s blog, their lead designer Mike came up with a concept which epitomises the idea of ironic typography.
+Over at KIJO, their lead designer Mike came up with a concept which epitomises the idea of ironic typography.

 He took an artistically shot monochrome snap of two ballet dancers mid-performance.
 But rather than adding text which relates to their elegance and grace, he splashed the word ‘Trashy’ across the top.